daily grind

 - to change one's behavior or attitude

-Our boss began dancing to a different tune when his head salesman decided to quit.dance with death
+Our boss began dancing to a different tune when the head salesman decided to quit.

 - to do something that is very risky